JothiRamaswamy/CS262-Replication/Messenger/README.md

 ```
 cd messenger/grpcprotocol
 ```
 You should now be in the grpcprotocol directory in each terminal.
-Now, install gRPC with the following commands
+Now, install gRPC with the following commands:
 ```
 pip3 install grpcio
 ```